Download general terms and conditions in pdf format

 Article 3 - Applicability

-1. These general terms and conditions apply to every offer from the entrepreneur and to every distance contract concluded between the entrepreneur and the consumer.
+1. These general terms and conditions apply to every offer from the entrepreneur and to every distance contract concluded between entrepreneur and consumer.

 2. Before the distance contract is concluded, the text of these general terms and conditions is made available to the consumer.
 If this is not reasonably possible, the entrepreneur will indicate before the distance contract is concluded how the general terms and conditions can be inspected at the entrepreneur and that they will be sent free of charge to the consumer as soon as possible upon request.

-3. If the distance contract is concluded electronically, the text of these general terms and conditions may, contrary to the previous paragraph and before the distance contract is concluded, be made available to the consumer electronically in such a way that the consumer can easily store it on a durable data carrier.
-If this is not reasonably possible, before the distance contract is concluded, it will be indicated where the general terms and conditions can be accessed electronically and that they will be sent free of charge to the consumer electronically or otherwise upon request.
+3. If the distance contract is concluded electronically, contrary to the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions can be made available to the consumer electronically in such a way that it can be easily stored by the consumer on a durable data carrier.
+If this is not reasonably possible, it will be indicated before the distance contract is concluded where the general terms and conditions can be viewed electronically and that they will be sent free of charge to the consumer electronically or otherwise upon request.

-4. In the event that, in addition to these general terms and conditions, specific product or service conditions also apply, paragraphs two and three apply accordingly, and the consumer may always invoke the applicable provision that is most favorable to them in case of conflicting conditions.
+4. In the event that, in addition to these general terms and conditions, specific product or service conditions also apply, the second and third paragraphs apply accordingly and the consumer can always invoke the applicable provision that is most favorable to him in case of conflicting conditions.

 Article 4 - The offer

-1. If an offer has a limited validity period or is made under conditions, this will be explicitly stated in the offer.
+1. If an offer has a limited validity period or is made under conditions, this is explicitly stated in the offer.

-2. The offer contains a complete and accurate description of the offered products, digital content, and/or services.
-The description is sufficiently detailed to allow the consumer to make a proper assessment of the offer.
-If the entrepreneur uses images, these are a truthful representation of the offered products, services, and/or digital content.
-Obvious mistakes or errors in the offer do not bind the entrepreneur.
+2. The offer contains a complete and accurate description of the offered products, digital content and/or services.
+The description is sufficiently detailed to enable a proper assessment of the offer by the consumer.
+If the entrepreneur uses images, these are a truthful representation of the offered products, services and/or digital content.
+Obvious mistakes or obvious errors in the offer do not bind the entrepreneur.

 3. Each offer contains such information that it is clear to the consumer what rights and obligations are connected to the acceptance of the offer.